Nip it in the Bud: A 5 Step Plan for Employers to Prepare for Cannabis Legalization in Canada

 Forms & Uses.
 Most people are familiar with smoking dried cannabis in hand-rolled cigarettes, pipes or water pipes – but people can consume cannabis in many forms, including: “vaping”; eaten in foods cannabis-infused called “edibles” (e.g., cooking oils and drinks); applied as oils, ointments, tinctures, cream and concentrates (e.g. butane hash oil, resins and waxes); and of course, ingested as oral pills and oral sprays.
 Notably, the proposed new laws prohibit the sale of edibles and concentrates (at least for now), though permits their preparation for person use.
 These products can be made using different types of cannabis with varying levels of THC and CBD, resulting in different intensities and effects, and the different ways in which cannabis and its extracts are used shifts the THC concentration.
 The two main uses of cannabis are medical and recreational (or “non-medical”).

 - Medical.
-Many believe cannabis has therapeutic benefits for some medical conditions.
+Many believe cannabis has therapeutic benefits for some medical conditions (though it’s fair to say there’s not yet any medical consensus on this, as court decisions in the context of casualty insurance coverage of medical cannabis illustrate).
 It’s now used for a wide range of “medical” purposes, including to: stimulate appetite for AIDS patients; reduce chemotherapy-related nausea and vomiting; treat MS, muscle spasticity, cancer-related pain and glaucoma; prevent epileptic seizures; lessen side effects from treating hepatitis C and increase treatment effectiveness; relieve pain and reduce inflammation from arthritis; help metabolism; improve Lupus symptoms; soothe tremors from Parkinson’s disease; help with PTSD; and protect the brain after stroke.
 Potential benefits include that it might: prevent cancer from spreading; reduce anxiety; slow the progression of Alzheimer’s disease; treat inflammatory bowel diseases; protect brain from concussions and trauma; and reverse carcinogenic effects of tobacco.

 - Recreational (a.k.a. “non-medical”).
 Cannabis is the most-used illicit drug and the most trafficked in the world and is, along with alcohol and tobacco, a favourite recreational drug of Canadians.
 In fact, Canada has one of the highest rates of cannabis use in the world: more than 40% of Canadians have used cannabis in their lifetime, and it’s Canada’s second most-used recreational drug after alcohol.
 In 2014, Canada’s leading hospital for mental illness, the Centre for Addiction and Mental Health (CAMH), Centre for Addiction & Mental Health found 40% of Canadians have used cannabis, and 10% had used it in the prior year, 20% of youth between 15 and 24 had used it in the prior year – and a rather astonishing 70% of Canadian cannabis users are 25 or older.